Tomi-beloved/BioinformHER-project/Stage 4/reports/Website guide.md

 **Accessing the App**

 1\.
-Open your web browser.
+Open your web browser

 2\.
 Enter the URL to access the Shiny GO 1.0 app.